margo/specification/system-design/margo-overview/software-composition.md

     UpdateElementStyle(apdd, $fontColor="black", $bgColor="green", $borderColor="grey")
 ```

-When a device gets the instruction to run an application (over a desired-state specified with an [`ApplicationDeployment` object](https://specification.margo.org/margo-api-reference/workload-api/desired-state-api/desired-state/?h=applicationdeployment#applicationdeployment-definition)), its Workload Orchestration Agent (WOA) interacts with the [providers](https://specification.margo.org/margo-overview/technical-lexicon/#provider-model).
+When a device gets the instruction to run an application (over a desired-state specified with an [`ApplicationDeployment` object](https://specification.margo.org/margo-api-reference/workload-api/desired-state-api/desired-state/?h=applicationdeployment#applicationdeployment-definition)), its Workload Fleet Management Agent interacts with the [providers](https://specification.margo.org/margo-overview/technical-lexicon/#provider-model).
 That way all workloads needed for an application should get started and the desired state should be reached.

 In this stage the [providers](https://specification.margo.org/margo-overview/technical-lexicon/#provider-model) are responsible for managing the individual workloads.

-On a Helm v3 deployment profile, the WOA will instruct the Helm API to start the individual Helm Charts.
+On a Helm v3 deployment profile, the Workload Fleet Management Agent will instruct the Helm API to start the individual Helm Charts.

-On a Compose deployment profile, the WOA will instruct the Compose CLI to start the individual workloads.
+On a Compose deployment profile, the Workload Fleet Management Agent will instruct the Compose CLI to start the individual workloads.

 Following diagram shows the result of reaching the desired state for an application on a Helm v3 deployment profile (the result of `helm install`).